glotzerlab/signac-workshop/readme.md

 # Signac workshop
-**Corwin Kerr, FOMMS 2022**

-This repo contains a Jupyter notebook example and workflow example in project.py.
+This tutorial will introduce new users to the **signac** framework.

+The Jupyter notebook will introduce data management with signac.
+An example `project.py` is provided for a basic workflow.

 # To run this locally